We greatly appreciate your business. Please read this Agreement carefully.

 You may be charged a Late Payment Fee of $15.00 for each payment that is not received by the payment due date.

-Driver Filing Fee
+Financial Responsibility Filing Fee

 You may be charged a Driver Filing Fee of $25.00 for each driver who requires a proof of financial responsibility filing.

-Cancellation for non-payment of premium
+Cancellation for Non-Payment of Premium

 To keep your Policy current and avoid cancellation, your payment must be received by its due date.
 We do not accept

-notice is generated, you will be charged a Cancellation Fee and a cancellation notice will be mailed
+If a cancellation notice is generated, you will be charged a Cancellation Fee and a cancellation notice will be mailed

 to the address shown on your Policy.

 Notice of Insurance Practices and Use of Consumer Reports